Imperial Valley Desert Museum

 Photographs by Breyden Anderson

 The Observatory was designed and built with a method that focused on process.
-The program called for a circular space that blocks the visitors view of all manmade constructs and was built using traditional methods of stucco on straw bales.
+The program called for a circular space that blocks the visitor’s view of all human-made constructs and was built using traditional methods of stucco on straw bales.
 The form of the ring was designed to accommodate varying sizes of bales, changing sight conditions, and limited maneuvering of industrial equipment.
-After The bales were set into the foundation, they were unified with a stucco finish.
+After the bales were set into the foundation, they were unified with a stucco finish.
 The result is a structure which consists of myriad spaces and crevices that allow visitors to explore and utilize as they want.
-The outcome is a primordial form that becomes an extension of the desert; as permanent as the world it dwells in.
+The outcome is a primordial form that becomes an extension of the desert: as permanent as the world it dwells in.